PhelimonSarpaning/LyricsFinder/README.md

 # LyricsFinder
-An android appliction to help the user find lyrics of a song.
+An android application to help the user find lyrics of a song.
+Developed using Android Studio.
 It is based off the api.lyrics.ovh API calls.